microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 **STEP 1: Restore the WideWorldImporters backup**

+> **NOTE**: If you have restored the WideWorldImporters database backup in other modules, you can skip this step.

-Execute the T-SQL script **restorewwi.sql** as found in the **sql2019lab\01_IntelligentPerformance\iqp** folder to restore the WideWorldImporters backup.
+Use a tool like SQL Server Management Studio (SSMS) or Azure Data Studio (ADS) to execute the T-SQL script **restorewwi.sql** as found in the **sql2019lab\01_IntelligentPerformance\iqp** folder to restore the WideWorldImporters backup.
 The script assumes a specific path for the backup and database/log files.
 You may need to edit this depending on your installation. *Remember for Linux installations, the default path is /var/opt/mssql/data.* Your instructor may have provided this backup for you but if necessary you can download it from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak.

 **STEP 2: Use a T-SQL notebook to complete the rest of the activity.**